How can I report a comment on my item page?

 Here is an example Response:

 “Sorry Matthew, I feel I’ve helped you as much as I can.
 You can make these minor changes yourself.
 These types of requests are outside the scope of what I’m able to support.
-If you would like to work with someone more closely to help you through your setup you could consider working with a freelancer or one of the Envato Studio providers”.
+If you would like to work with someone more closely to help you through your setup you could consider working with a freelancer”.

 How do I identify if a buyer has valid support?